 Dissertation Proposal Clearance: Human Participants Form

-All students who have advanced to Level III after September 1, 1999, must submit a Dissertation Proposal Clearance: Human Participants Form to Hilry Fisher in the Office for Research and Sponsored Programs.
+All students who have advanced to Level III must submit a Dissertation Proposal Clearance: Human Participants Form to Kay Powell, HRPP Coordinator, in the Office for Research and Sponsored Programs.
 This requirement includes students from all programs, whether or not their research involves human participants.
 The form becomes part of the student's file in the Registrar's Office.
 A student will not be able to deposit the dissertation unless this form is on file in the Registrar's Office.
 The form requires that any research including human participants (even informal interviews or reviews of preexisting data) be reviewed and approved by the IRB before research commences.
 Approval cannot be given retroactively.
 Doctoral students and their advisers must work together to ensure that these requirements are met.

 CUNY Policy for Student Research with Human Subjects

 The CUNY Policy for Student Research with Human Subjects clarifies the requirements for the review of classroom research.
 General research approval can be given in advance for class projects involving similar methods and participants.
 Even if research involves a variety of methods, a somewhat more rapid review may be possible if the application is submitted in a timely fashion.

 The CUNY Multi-campus Review Policy allows single-campus IRB review for multi-campus research.
 This policy permits research conducted by doctoral students or faculty whose program is based at one of the campuses to submit an application through their local IRB.
 When conducting research at multiple campuses, only one review is required.
 As a courtesy, the researcher should send a copy of the approval letter and the body of the application to the Sponsored Programs Office where the research is to be conducted.